 \item Deletion of an ion of species $\nu$

 \item Mutation of an ion of species $\nu$ to an ion of species $\lambda$

 \item Swap position of an ion of species $\nu$ with an ion of species $\lambda$

 where $N_{\nu}$ denotes the number of ions of species $\nu$, $V$ is the volume of the simulation box and $\Delta U_{ji}$ is the change in potential energy between state $i$ and state $j$, including any contribution from external potentials.
-In all cases, a trial move was accepted with probability $\min(1,p_j/p_i)$ by drawing a random number uniformly in the interval $[0,1)$. \end{enumerate} For each simulation, around $1\times 10^9$ MC steps were attempted.
+In all cases, a trial move was accepted with probability $\min(1,p_j g_{j\rightarrow i}/p_i g_{i\rightarrow j})$, where $g$ is the generation probability by drawing a random number uniformly in the interval $[0,1)$. \end{enumerate} For each simulation, around $1\times 10^9$ MC steps were attempted.